oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ### Objectives

-In this lab, you will:
+In this lab, you learn how to:

 - Download and run the SCM data model and sample data scripts.
 - Create a Supply Chain Management application in your Workspace.